Skip to main content

 </footer>

-There's nothing extraordinary here - we have a form handler event on submit (upload) and notice that we have specified our input element to allow multiple file uploads via the multiple attribute as well as a change event handler - this event handler will be responsible for collecting the files that users select.
+Nothing unusual here.
+We’ve got a form handler on submit (upload) and an input element that allows multiple file uploads via the multiple attribute.
+The change event handler collects the files users select.

-We now need to specify the two event handler functions in our component.
+Now the two event handler functions in the component.
+We’ll also use HttpClient and FormData.

 import { Component } from '@angular/core';